London - Snoring, sweating, stealing the sheets... it’s little wonder that an estimated one in four couples insist on sleeping in separate rooms.

 “As sleeping alone has been shown to elevate levels of the stress hormone cortisol, it might be an evolutionary thing related to feeling less secure or supported - though the long-term health implications of that have yet to be studied.”

-Troxel adds bed partners can also play a crucial role in diagnosing the other’s health problems and sleep disorders such as obstructive sleep apnoea – where the muscles and soft tissues in the throat relax and collapse sufficiently to block the airway.
+Dr Troxel adds bed partners can also play a crucial role in diagnosing the other’s health problems and sleep disorders such as obstructive sleep apnoea - where the muscles and soft tissues in the throat relax and collapse sufficiently to cause a total blockage of the airway.
 One of the main symptoms is heavy snoring.
 Left untreated, it increases the risk of diabetes, heart disease and stroke.

 “I spoke with a man who slept every night cuddling his wife and so immediately noticed when she had a seizure,” he says.